Escape-Technologies/API-Threat-Matrix/README.md

 * Credential Access: Stealing or hijacking session tokens and other credentials.
 * Discovery: Finding hidden or undocumented API endpoints.
 * Lateral Movement: Moving between API services to access more data.
-Collection: Gathering data for exfiltration, including credential harvesting.
 * Command and Control: Using APIs for covert communication channels.
-Exfiltration: Extracting data from API endpoints.
+* Exfiltration: Extracting data from API endpoints.
+* Collection: Gathering data for exfiltration, including credential harvesting.
 * Impact: Denial of Service (DoS) attacks, data manipulation, or ransomware.